Swedish colonisation of Finland: Swedish colonisation of Finland

 A Medieval painting from Uppland, showing king Saint Erik and bishop Henry from Uppsala on their way to Finland during the First Swedish Crusade.

 Settlement of Åland

 In the first phase, Swedish colonisation reached Åland at the time of the First Swedish Crusade in the 1150s.
 Swedish place names seem to have been born in one single wave during the settlement of the archipelago.
 There are still some preserved Finnish place names in Åland.
 Presumably the outer islands of Åland were colonised later than the large main islands.
-Place names with the bolstad suffix have lead to theories that the colonists were from Uppland and they met deserted ruins of houses in the area.
+Place names with the bolstad suffix have led to theories that the colonists were from Uppland and they met deserted ruins of houses in the area.
 Old cemeteries disappeared from Åland around the year 1000, giving rise to theories that the islands were deserted.
 According to this interpretation, the area changed into a wilderness hunting area for people from southern Finland with sporadic events of trade.